+Where a resolution cannot be reached, the Head of House/Year or senior staff member should be approached.
 Complaints raised face-to-face or by telephone may be resolved immediately and to your satisfaction.
 However, if you have made a complaint or raised a concern in writing, we will contact you within five (5) working days, to explain how we propose to proceed.

-In many circumstances, the person you contact will need time to look into the matter and consider it further before responding.
+The person you contact will give you an opportunity to state your position on the matter, so they gain a thorough understanding of the matter.
+In many circumstances, they will need time to look into the matter and consider it further before responding.
 You will be given a date by which time you will receive a response.
 If a detailed exploration of the issue is needed, a letter or report will be sent to you as quickly as possible.
 This will tell you of the outcome of your complaint.
 It will explain the conclusion, the reasons for it, and any action taken or proposed.